Inguinal canal

-The inguinal canal is a passage in the anterior abdominal wall on each side of the body (one on each side of the midline), which in males, convey the spermatic cords and in females, the round ligament of the uterus.
+The inguinal canal, or abdominal ring, is a passage in the anterior abdominal wall on each side of the body (one on each side of the midline), which in males, convey the spermatic cords and in females, the round ligament of the uterus.
 The inguinal canals are larger and more prominent in males.

 Structure

 The inguinal canals are situated just above the medial half of the inguinal ligament.
 The canals are approximately 4 to 6 cm long, angled anteroinferiorly and medially.
-In males, its diameter is normally 2 cm (±1 cm in standard deviation) at the deep inguinal ring.
+In males, its diameter is normally 2 cm (±1 cm) at the deep inguinal ring.

 A first-order approximation is to visualize each canal as a cylinder.

 Walls

 To help define the boundaries, these canals are often further approximated as boxes with six sides.
 Not including the two rings, the remaining four sides are usually called the "anterior wall", "inferior wall ("floor")", "superior wall ("roof")", and "posterior wall".
 These consist of the following: